-This “PATIENT IS SPEAKING” mantra is worryingly widely used, and can lead to life-threatening delays in treatment.
+This “PATIENT IS SPEAKING” mantra is not uncommonly heard, and I feel can lead to life-threatening delays in treatment.
 Where prompt diagnosis/intervention is required there is no substitute for a comprehensive clinical assessment – not a casual glance at the observations chart.
 Observations do not constitute a clinical assessment.
 Observations are a very blunt screening tool used to highlight patients whom are in need of a clinical assessment.